 What are the symptoms of a twitching eye?

-An eyelid twitch has the feeling of a flickering, quivering or gentle tug in the eyelid.
+An eyelid twitch has the feeling of a flickering, quivering or gentle tug in the eyelid or under the eye.
 It can be repetitive, occurring every few seconds for a couple of minutes.

-For many people, it may be that it goes away after an episode like this, without you really noticing it.
-But it can come and go for several days for up to two weeks.
+For many people, it may be that the twitching goes away after an episode like this, without you really noticing it.
+But eye twitching can come and go for several days for up to two weeks.

 What causes eyelid twitches?